Visa France

 The only body empowered to make decisions concerning visas for Madagascar is the Consulate General of France in Tananarive, which processes all visa applications.

-๐Ÿ‡จ๐Ÿ‡ณ How to apply for a student visa for France for a Chinese national?
+How do I apply for a student visa for France for a Chinese national?

 If you are Chinese and wish to study in France, you will need to apply for a student visa to enter and stay in this country.
 The procedure for applying for a student visa for France is generally as follows:

-1. Find a higher education institution in France that accepts international students and offers a study program tailored to your interests and level of training.
+• Find a higher education establishment in France that accepts international students and offers a study program tailored to your interests and level of training.

-2. Contact the higher education institution for information on admission procedures and the documents required for your student visa application.
+• Contact the higher education establishment for information on admission procedures and the documents required for your student visa application.

-3. Prepare the necessary documents for your student visa application, such as a valid passport, proof of your financial situation, proof of accommodation in France and proof of enrolment in a French higher education institution.
+• Prepare the documents you need for your application student visa, such as a valid passport, proof of your financial situation, proof of accommodation in France and proof of enrolment in a French higher education establishment.

-4. Submit your application: Chinese visa applications are only processed by the French Consulates General in Guangzhou, Chengdu, Shanghai, Shenyang, Wuhan and the French Embassy in Beijing, and only these entities are authorized to make visa decisions.
+• Submit your application Chinese visa applications are only processed by the French Consulates General at Guangzhou, Chengdu, Shanghai, Shenyang, Wuhan and the French Embassy in Beijingand only these entities are empowered to make decisions concerning visas.